 There really isn’t much to this recipe, it is just so simple to make.

-One – Place soften butter in a bowl, beat until creamy then add the sugar and beat until well mixed.
-Then add the spices, vanilla and maple syrup.
+One – Place softened butter in a bowl, beat until creamy, add the sugar and beat until well mixed.

-Two – Beat well until fluffy and well blended.
+Two – Add the vanilla, maple syrup and spices and beat well until fluffy and well blended.

 I like to store the mix in small jars.
 The small jars are easy to store and they make great gifts too.
 Just tie a ribbon around it, add a tag or cinnamon stick and they are ready to go.